gchianmin/flash-card-game/README.md

 # flash-card-game

-This is a flash card game called FlashMath that was built to practice multiplication tables.
+This is a flashcard game called FlashMath that was built to practice multiplication tables.
 Other than multiplication, other operations are also available for practice.
-The applicatoin fulfills the following requirements:
+The application fulfills the following requirements:
 1. Create a program for practicing multiplication tables
 2. Generate two random numbers between zero and 12
 3. Allow the user to input the product